 The following home remedies are commonly used to manage minor cuts and scrapes.
 They stop bleeding, soothe pain and burning and also advance the healing process appreciably.

 - Honey: honey is an amazing anti bacterial; it prevents infections and soothes pain and bleeding.
+It also accelerates the process of healing process and stimulates tissue renewal.

 - Epsom Salt: mix ½ cup of the salts in 1 quart of hot water.
 Dip a cotton swab in the solution and apply over the area, 3 to 5 times every day.